Research team

 Read More

-Rhiannon has completed a BA (Hons) in English Literature and Communications and an MA in Politics and Mass Media at The University of Liverpool.
+Rhiannon holds a BA (Hons) in English Literature and Communications, and an MA in Politics and Mass Media.

 Ian Pembridge